agileminor/JamList-WebApp/README.txt

 - ability to share songs (may have copyright concerns)

 Although this app is something I am creating for the use of myself and friends who regularly haul paper jam lists around to jams, it is also an experimental webapp to experiment with Google App Engine using WebApp2, Jinja2 and Python.
-Code will remain very rough for foreseeable future.

 _IG_